jkaye2012/organizing-chaos/content/posts/refined_0_0_4.md

 - `arithmetic`: a feature flag that allows relevant specializations of the [Refinement](https://docs.rs/refined/latest/refined/struct.Refinement.html) struct to be used directly with the arithmetic traits from [std::ops](https://doc.rust-lang.org/std/ops/index.html)
-- Stateful refinement: the ability for users to define [StatefulPredicate](https://docs.rs/refined/latest/refined/trait.StatefulPredicate.html) implementations, allowing for more efficient refinement in cases where applying predicate logic is both pure and computationally intensive
+- Stateful predicates: the ability for users to define [StatefulPredicate](https://docs.rs/refined/latest/refined/trait.StatefulPredicate.html) implementations, allowing for more efficient refinement in cases where applying predicate logic is both pure and computationally intensive